Food on the Everest Base Camp Trek

-Kathmandu is the starting and ending point of our Everest base camp and gokyo lake trek. or Three Passes Trek are many luxurious five-star hotels in Thamel and also many budget hotels that serve awesome food.
-The food cost in Kathmandu is usually not included in the trek package and you can have anything you wish, whenever you want.
+Kathmandu is the starting and ending point of our Everest base camp and gokyo lake trek.
+Three Passes Trek has many luxurious five-star hotels in Thamel and many budget hotels serving fantastic food.
+The food cost in Kathmandu is usually not included in the trek package, and you can have anything you wish, whenever you want.

-The cost of food in a budget restaurant in Kathmandu is very cheap i.e. about $3 to $5 for the full course meal.
-Also, there is an unlimited option for Nepalese and international cuisine depending on where you eat.
+Food in a budget restaurant in Kathmandu is cheap, i.e. about $3 to $5 for the full course meal.
+Also, there are unlimited Nepalese and international cuisine options, depending on where you eat.

 Food in Lukla

 Lukla is your very first stop during the Everest base camp trek.
-Lukla has great hotels and the guest house has the finest serving of Nepalese and Western cuisine.
-The food is flown by Lukla air and the food here is quite cheap as compared to base camp.
+Lukla has excellent hotels, and the guest house has the finest servings of Nepalese and Western cuisine.
+Lukla Air flies the food, which is relatively cheap here compared to the base camp.
 Lukla has some great Mount Everest restaurants.

 Food in Phakding

-Your first’s night stop during the trek is Phakding.
-The village also has luxury hotels and a very good option for food.
+Your first night stop during the trek is Phakding.
+The village also has luxury hotels and a perfect option for food.

 Food in Namche Bazzar

-Namche Bazaar is the largest settlement in the area where you stay for two nights (one for acclimatization).
-Namche has luxury hotels and unbelievable restaurants, pubs, bars, cafes, and a bakery.
-You are never out of quality food and drinks in Namche.
+Namche Bazaar is the largest settlement in the area, where you stay for two nights (one for acclimatisation).
+Namche has luxury hotels, unbelievable restaurants, pubs, bars, cafes, and a bakery.
+You never have out-of-quality Food and drinks in Namche.
 It’s also a great place to try Yak cheese and local wine.

 Food in Tengboche

-From Tengboche, the tea house starts to become quite basic and the price of food starts to increase.
-Also, the option for international cuisine on the Everest Food and beverages menu shrinks greatly.
+From Tengboche, the tea house became quite essential, and the food prices increased—also, the optiobecomesnal cuisine on the Everest Food increased considerably.

 Food in Dingboche

-Dingboche is also a big settlement where Himalayan master trekkers stop for acclimatization.
+Dingboche is also a significant settlement where Himalayan master trekkers stop for acclimatisation.
 Here, you can get some food facilities that include “dal Bhat”.
-There are other great options on the menu but the price is high.
+Other terrific options are on the menu, but the price is high.

 Food in Lobuche

-The tea houses in Lobuche prepare some great food but most of the items are carried from the lower region and might not be well-refrigerated.
+The tea houses in Lobuche prepare some great food, but most items are carried from the lower region and might not be well-refrigerated.

 Food in Gorakshep

-Gorakshep, the final human settlement before Everest base camp has only a handful of basic accommodation.
-Since it’s also the highest point, the option for food is quite basic.
-Although there’s some international cuisine on the menu, we suggest going for Nepalese food i.e. Dal Bhat.
-A heating kitchen and warm food on such a remote mountain is already a blessing, don’t expect more.
+Gorakshep, the final human settlement before the Everest base camp, has only a few basic accommodations.
+Since it’s also the highest point, the option for food is quite essential.
+Although there’s some international cuisine on the menu, we suggest going for Nepalese Food, i.e. Dal Bhat.
+A heated kitchen and warm food on such a remote mountain are already a blessing; don’t expect more.

 Everest Base Camp Food Cost For Nepalese

-$8 for Dal Bhat and $9 for hashed brown potato is a very high cost for Nepalese.
-However, the cost for foreigners and Nepalese is the same and it can sometimes be unaffordable.
-You can try bargaining with the tea house owner for some discount and also ask them to wave off your room charges.
+Nepalese’s high cost is $8 for Dal Bhat and $9 for a hashed brown potato.
+However, the price for foreign peoples and Nepalese is the same and can sometimes be unaffordable.
+You can try bargaining with the tea house owner for some discount and ask them to waive your room charges.
 With good negotiating skills, you can get some impressive discounts.
 However, be prepared to pay above Npr 2,000 per day for food only.

 Related article: Everest Base camp trek cost